yocaml/yocaml-www/content/tutorial/simple-blog-images.md

 And there you have it!
 We’ve coded our **very first action** and laid the groundwork for a static site generator! _Awesome_.

+## Conclusion

+In this article, we reviewed how to use actions and batches of actions for very simple tasks.
+Implicitly, we also saw how well actions compose and how partial application can handle the cache so that, in the end, you can chain actions together in the main program.

+In the next part, we’ll learn how to create files with YOCaml.